Haqeeqat (1964 film): Legacy and commentary

 Haqeeqat is widely remembered as one of India's greatest black and white war films, if not the greatest.
 Despite India losing the war and history fairly blaming Nehru for the loss, Haqeeqat "makes its admiration for Nehru clear" and in the film Anand goes along with the government line that the war and its outcome was the fault of the Chinese.
 However Nehru died before the film could be released in 1964.
 Chetan Anand dedicated the film to Jawaharlal Nehru and the soldiers in Ladakh.
 The film has been called a "cultural document about an event that had severe long-term impacts on the country".
 For most, Haqeeqat is the only film reference of the war.
 In 2012 Namrata Joshi wrote in Outlook magazine that Haqeeqat was to be "a reminder of China’s betrayal" and the feelings that came along with this were reflected in the film, such as the scene of a bayonet stabbing Mao Zedong's Red Book.

 In 2016, the film was screened at the Independence Day Film Festival by the Directorate of Film Festivals and the Ministry of Defence.
 On Independence Day in 2017, ZeeTV premiered the film on Zee Classic.
 In the backdrop of the 2017 Doklam standoff Haqeeqat was again remembered by the Indian media as a comparison for 1962 and the current tensions; to be specific the last stand of Ahir Company, 13 Kumaon led by Major Shaitan Singh at Rezang La.
 In the backdrop of the 2020 China–India skirmishes, on 6 July 2020, an article in The Quint by Pankhuri Shukla comments on the "unsanitized" two-hour long portrayal of war in the film.
 The fights are not "sugarcoated" and the internal conflict of what is means to be a soldier are depicted.
 In July 2020, Filmfare listed Haqeeqat as one of Bollywood's top war films.

+The 2025 film,120 Bahadur, is also based on the same historical events from the 1962 war.